School Meals, Food & Drink Initiatives

 This is part of the Government's new universal free school meal initiative (introduced September 2014).
-Please see below the menu for the Spring Term 2019.
+Please find the menu for the Summer Term 2019 below.

 To register for school meals, please complete the school meals application form below and email it to firstname.lastname@example.org or return it to the school office.
 For any changes please give at least one weeks' notice.
 All changes should be emailed to this email address or given in writing to the office.